andOlga/usialtgr/README.md

   1. Run the installer (please be patient, it takes a minute to complete).
   1. Follow [these steps](http://windows.microsoft.com/en-US/windows7/Change-your-keyboard-layout) to change the keyboard layout to `United States-International (AltGr dead keys)`.

+It's also recommended to set the *input language* to "English (United States)".
+This will help prevent bugs with some apps adding new keyboard layouts randomly.

 ---

 Works on Windows XP, Windows Vista, Windows 7 and Windows 8.